pattharock/Gymmy/README.md

 # Gymmy

-A selenium script to automate the slot-booking process for gyms @HKU.
+A selenium application to automate the slot-booking process for gyms @HKU.

 ## Running locally
 Clone the repository, then add a config file `config.py` in the repo.